chriswhong/awesome-mapbox-webmaps/README.md

 ## Natural Environment

 - [MacroStrat](https://macrostrat.org/map/#x=16&y=23&z=2): Macrostrat's geologic map system integrates over 290 bedrock geologic maps from around the world into a single, multiscale database
+- [Snowfall](https://willymaps.github.io/snowfall/): A visual storytelling map about notable snowfall events in the U.S. in the early winter of 2023

 ## Travel/Tourism